purejosh/purediscstrailstales/README.md

 # Pure Discs - Trails & Tales

-Pure Discs - Trails & Tales adds four new songs that were added to the game with the 1.20 Trails and Tales update!
+Pure Discs - Trails & Tales adds four new discs from songs that were added to the game with the 1.20 Trails & Tales update!

 ## Download